Le Parti pris des choses: Robert Bly has translated several poems by Francis Ponge and Bly's own work has been heavily influenced and inspired by Ponge's "object" poems, in which he finds a kind of observation of the world that is neither objective nor subjective. For Bly, Ponge is the master of close observation of objects in poetry. He says, "Ponge doesn’t try to be cool, distant, or objective, nor ‘let the object speak for itself.’ His poems are funny, his vocabulary immense, his personality full of quirks, and yet the poem remains somewhere in the place where the senses join the objects." His work on Ponge is embodied in his book Ten Poems of Francis Ponge Translated by Robert Bly and Ten Poems of Robert Bly Inspired by the Poems of Francis Ponge.Beth Archer Brombert

-Translator and author Beth Archer Brombert published a widely recognized volume of Ponge poems, The Voice of Things (1972), in which her translation of Le parti pris des choses is titled Taking the Side of Things.
+Translator and author Beth Archer Brombert published a volume of Ponge poems, The Voice of Things (1972), in which her translation of Le parti pris des choses is titled Taking the Side of Things.
 She appreciates Ponge's "description-definition-literary art work" that avoids both the dullness of a dictionary and the inadequacy of poetic description.
 She claims that his poems lead to an account of "the totality of man's view of the universe and his relationship to it."
 She compares Ponge's poems in Le parti pris des choses to blocks of marble; words are the raw materials, and the objects Ponge describes "emerge as do figures from stone."
 While she accepts that these poems are like fables in that they use objects to "point to a veiled meaning," she claims that they are not conventional fables because their purpose is not to moralize.
 Instead, they show the reader that "the condition of life is mortality, but in death there is life," and through his poems he describes the weapons against mortality.